gbonnet1/AdaptiveGridDiscretizations/README.md

 * Divergence form anisotropic PDEs, often encountered in image processing.
 * Algorithmic tools, related with lattice basis reduction methods, and automatic differentiation.

-The notebooks can be visualized online, [view summary online](http://nbviewer.jupyter.org/urls/rawgithub.com/Mirebeau/AdaptiveGridDiscretizations_showcase/master/Summary.ipynb
-), or executed and/or modified offline.
 For offline consultation, please download and install [anaconda](https://www.anaconda.com) or [miniconda](https://conda.io/en/latest/miniconda.html).
 *Optionally*, you may create a dedicated conda environnement by typing the following in a terminal:
 ```console